 When it comes to filling positions, companies can lean on internal corporate recruiters or staffing agency recruiters to source and hire candidates.
 However, there are some critical differences between the two that business leaders must understand if they want to develop effective strategies for success.

 “My passion is recruiting!
 If I can help my clients grow with the best talent then I know I am helping their long term strategic plan.
 I also want my company to benefit from great employees, which is why I prioritize the internal referral program at my company and send a consistent stream of future leaders!
-I try to wear both a staffing and corporate recruiting hat!” says Alyssa Reinhard, Sr Recruiter, Contemporary Staffing Solutions.
+I try to wear both a staffing and corporate recruiting hat!” says Alyssa Reinhard, Branch Manager of Contemporary Staffing Solutions’ King of Prussia office.

 HR vs. Recruiting